webis-de/small-text/docs/bibliography.rst

    Universal Language Model Fine-tuning for Text Classification.
    In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics, pages 328–339.

 ..
+[RCV18] Oscar Reyes, Carlos Morell, and Sebastián Ventura.
+2018.
+   Effective Active Learning Strategy for Multi-Label Learning.
+   Neurocomputing 273, pages 494–508.

+..
 [AB19] Michael Altschuler and Michael Bloodgood.
 2019.
    Stopping Active Learning based on Predicted Change of F Measure for Text Classification.
-   In: International Conference on Semantic Computing (ICSC 2019).
+   In International Conference on Semantic Computing (ICSC 2019).

 ..
 [GS19] Daniel Gissin and Shai Shalev-Shwartz.
 2019.
    Discriminative Active Learning.